stakater/mto-docs/content/learn/mto-vs-vcluster.md

 ### Choose vCluster when

-- Tenants are external or untrusted
+- Tenants hold cluster credentials and must not share an API server
 - You need strong isolation
 - Teams require cluster-level control
 - You can accept higher operational overhead